|How compiled||Based on third party data|

-Explorable datasets are now available from NOMIS providing detailed birth statistics for the years 2013 to 2018.
+Explorable datasets are now available from NOMIS providing detailed birth statistics from 2013 to the most recent year.
 These datasets are updated annually alongside the first release of annual data in July.

 Given the availability of these explorable datasets, some changes were also made to our published datasets; these changes were outlined in the consultation response published on 4 December 2017.
 A lookup showing tables that used to be published and where data can be found now is contained within the dataset for each release.
 Information on the different birth packages that are published is covered under the Relevance section.

-Annual birth statistics for the UK and its constituent countries are published in the Vital statistics: population and health reference tables.
+Annual birth statistics for the UK and its constituent countries are published in the Vital statistics in the UK: births, deaths and marriages.

 Uses and users of births data

 Local authorities and other government departments use birth statistics for planning and resource allocation.
 For example, local authorities use birth statistics to decide how many school places will be needed in a given area.
 The Department for Work and Pensions uses detailed birth statistics to feed into statistical models for pensions and benefits.
 The Department of Health and Social Care uses the data to plan maternity services and inform policy decisions.

 Other users include academics, demographers and health researchers, who conduct research into trends and characteristics.
 Lobby groups use birth statistics for their cause.
 For example, campaigns against school closures or midwife shortages.
 Charities, such as the Twins and Multiple Births Association provide advice and support to multiple-birth parents and use the data to monitor trends.